rachitpareek/jobSearch/README.md

 # Overview
-This application uses Node, Express, Jupyter Notebook, Pandas, NLTK, Scikit Learn, NLTK, Matplotlib, Plotly, Flask to help break down my internship search over the past recruiting season (for Summer 2020) and create a web application to help others track and visualize their processes as well.
-The application is live at `jobsearch.herokuapp.com`.
+This application uses Jupyter Notebook, Pandas, NLTK, Scikit Learn, Matplotlib, Plotly, and Flask to help break down my internship search over the past recruiting season (for Summer 2020).
+I've created a web application to help others track and visualize their applications as well.
+The site is live at `jobsearch.herokuapp.com`.

 # Motivation
 This project aims to understand the effectiveness of different strategies for applying to jobs (especially by looking at response rates for cold applications).
 Additionally, it's my first attempt at creating an email classifier using the Bag of Words method (through Scikit's CountVectorizer and a Naive Bayes model).
 The application first reduces the contents of emails to vectors of word counts from a general corpus (which, for the first 1231 emails was of size 17,700 after removing Scikit's default `english` stopwords.).
 Then, I trained a Naive Bayes model on my pre-tagged emails (1 if job-related, 0 otherwise).
 After classifying the emails, I created a confusion matrix (`this will soon be added below`).
 Finally, I filtered the emails to only those classified as job-related and manually created the Sankey diagram below (`also to be added soon`).

 # Structure
-It contains two main applications:
+It contains three main components:
-- the express app
+- a jupyter notebook
-- the jupyter notebook
+- a flask app

 # Installation
 `Make sure you have a correctly formatted email content file.
 A correct formatted file will...`